LipSurf/plugins/docs/api-reference/customstt.md

   * @param confidence between 0 and 1, 1 being the highest level of confidence
   * @param isFinal set to true if there will not be any subsequent adjustments
   *     to this transcript
-  * @param resultIndex so we can identify if we're updating a previous
+  * @param segmentId so we can identify if we're updating a previous
   *     transcript (eg. with a higher confidence, or if we're adding newly said
   *     things)
   * @param recgTime when the transcript was generated in milliseconds since